-Videos, of course, are different than blogs in that they can be notably more expensive to plan and produce.
-Much like content marketing lead magnets such as white paper or guide, they can and should be used long after they are produced.
-YouTube can be a valuable content marketing tool if shot and optimized correctly.
+Videos, of course, are different than blogs in that companies sometimes choose to spend more money planning and producing them.
+Much like content marketing lead magnets such as white papers or guides, they can and should be used long after they are produced.
+YouTube can be a valuable content marketing tool if the videos are shot and optimized correctly.

-But let’s focus on videos already uploaded for a moment.
-When you go through your YouTube analytics, you’ll likely see a few things: Some videos have little or no views.
-Some old videos are getting more traffic than new videos – and these videos may be out of date.
+But let’s focus on your already-uploaded videos for a moment.
+When you go through your YouTube analytics, you’ll likely see a few things: Some videos have little or no views, while some old videos are getting more traffic than new videos (even if these videos may be out of date).
 Some videos are not getting good watch time.
-Some videos may have been uploaded, but from a quick in the system weren’t even pushed live.
-Videos may be in less-than-optimally named playlists, too few playlists, or no playlists at all.
+Some videos may have been uploaded, but because of an error, were never even pushed live.
+Videos may be in less-than-optimally-named playlists, too few playlists, or no playlists at all.
 Videos may have no keyword tags, or poor headlines.
 Videos may not have good call-to-actions in the descriptions – or they may not have descriptions at all.

 Upgrade Thumbnails For Better Suggested Videos

-And, most importantly, the thumbnail images may not have a common theme, so that customers interested in your products can quickly find and watch several of your videos, instead of being lured away to videos not your own.
+And, most importantly, the thumbnail images may not have a common theme that encourages customers interested in your products to quickly find and watch several of your videos.
+Instead, viewers are lured away to watch videos that are not yours.

 These are all common problems, but they can be easily remedied with a systematic YouTube channel optimization.
-If you solve these problems, and your competitor doesn’t you win.
-You’ll get more views with better engagement than the other team.
+If you can solve these problems, and your competitor can’t, you will win the day.
+You’ll get more views with better engagement than your competitor.
 You’ll get better leads, and will convert on more of them through marketing attribution of the links to your website.

 YouTube Is Great For Content Marketing

-YouTube is a very legitimate part of the content marketing portion of the customer journey, one that shouldn’t be overlooked.
+YouTube content marketing is a legitimate part of the customer journey, one that shouldn’t be overlooked.
 And the beauty of it is, if you can properly re-optimize the valuable YouTube videos you’ve already made, you’re essentially just re-using assets you’ve already made and approved – and actually getting to work better than they did the first time.